Romchik38/site2/docker/postgres/readme.md

     ```

 4. Do not forget change password `Change_it` in the file above and in the docker config
 5. Change admin user passwords from table `admin_users` manually.
 See domain model `AdminUser` how password verifies to create hashes.
+Read [admin docs](./../../doc/admin/readme.md)
+6. Dictionary [files](./dict/) will be copied auto.

 ## Dump

-Use `pg_dump -U postgres site2 > /home/postgres/site2.sql` to create a copy of the database
+Use `pg_dump -U postgres site2 > /home/postgres/site2.sql` to create a copy of the database.

 ## Dict

 How to create dictionaries from *dict/*.
 Dictionaries were generated on July 2025.
 If you need the latest version, go to links below and follow steps.

 - [dict_uk](https://github.com/brown-uk/dict_uk)
 - [howto](https://github.com/brown-uk/dict_uk/tree/master/distr/postgresql)